Serviio supports delivering external or embedded subtitles to all devices.

 Note, that when burning subtitles in the stream are enabled, you might experience high CPU usage and possibly playback issues (depending on your hardware).
 This method is not suitable for low powered NAS devices.
 Also note that (if on Linux) you will need at least FFmpeg 1.1.1 with libASS to fully utilize Serviio's subtitles support.

 If your subtitle file includes accented characters the best bet is to convert them to UTF-8 (which should work for both, softsubs and hardsubs).
-When using hardsubs, Serviio gives you, however, the option to specify the file's character encoding, so that it renders correctly on the video stream.
+Serviio, however, gives you the option to try to detect the file encoding.
+You can also specify the file's character encoding manually, so that it renders correctly on the video stream.
 Enter the character encoding to the Subtitle character encoding field (e.g. cp1256 for Arabic).
 You can find available encodings in the libiconv page.

 Subtitle file types

 A subtitle file can be stored either externally - next to the video file, or can be embedded inside the video file (usually MKV).
 You can also enable automatic online subtitle downloading.
 In the case of embedded subtitles, Serviio first extracts the data from the video file and then processes the same way as in the case of an external subtitles file.

 Serviio supports these subtitle formats: